List of Digimon Adventure characters: Adventure antagonists

-Etemon is a Ultimate-level puppet Digimon that resembles a sunglasses wearing monkey.
+Etemon is a Ultimate-level puppet Digimon that resembles a sunglasses-wearing monkey.
 Etemon is a charismatic and egotistical popstar (Elvis impersonator in the English dub) whose signature attack Love Seranade allows him to overwhelm other Digimon with his singing voice.
 Etemon rules over a portion of the Server Continent with an iron fist and uses the Dark Network to keep tabs on the DigiDestined.
 The DigiDestined later infiltrate Etemon's pyramid base where the core of the Dark Network is located, freeing Etemon's nemesis Datamon who later causes the Dark Network to absorb everything within reach in a final attempt to destroy Etemon.
 But Datamon's final gambit only merged Etemon and the Dark Network into Etemon Chaos (エテモンカオス, Etemon Kaosu), who ends up in another dimension when taking an attack from MetalGreymon forms a vortex that also sent Tai and his partner to the Real World.
-Etemon later returns to the Digital World after absorbing the Dark Network's energies to become the Mega-level cyborg Digimon MetalEtemon (メタルエテモン, Metaru Etemon), whose body is coated in ChromeDigizoid metal.
+Etemon later returns to the Digital World after absorbing the Dark Network's energies to become the Mega-level cyborg Digimon MetalEtemon (メタルエテモン, Metaruetemon), whose body is coated in ChromeDigizoid metal.
 MetalEtemon proceeds to hunt down Joe and Mimi after they separated from the others, only to be destroyed by Zudomon and SaberLeomon after fatally wounding the latter.

 In the 2020 Adventure series, Etemon has a musical rivalry with Volcamon.
 He along with Volcamon were defeated by Ponchomon in a musical match.